Skip to main content

 This piece of land is mostly owned by the States of Guernsey and leased to La Société.
 Le Grande Pré provides an important habitat for breeding Reed Warblers and Cetti’s Warblers.
 Reed Buntings and Marsh Harriers have been sporadic breeders.
 During spring and autumn the reedbed supports large numbers of migrating Reed and Sedge Warblers, and Swallows and Sand Martins use the area as a roost.
 In winter, Bitterns have been occasionally seen.

 This is also an important site for a variety of invertebrates.
-Canals have recently been excavated to encourage Odonata to recolonise.
+A programme of dredging aids reedbed regeneration and ensures there is standing water to encourage Odonata to colonise.

 BUS ROUTES: 11, 12, 91, 92